- The coloq. posturear 'Act postureo', and east of position and -ear.

-In December 2017, the RAE it was decided to include the term postureo in the reference dictionary.
+In December 2017, Actually RAE it was decided to include the term postureo in the reference dictionary.
 Long ago social media invited to think that many times, what many people shared was pure postureo.
 It began with networks like Facebook, But it reached highs with Snapchat, Whatsapp and Instagram.
 The difference is that Snapchat and WhatsApp are usually closed environments, while in Facebook or Instagram can be public if you so choose it.

 Publishing a picture in witch we practice a hobby is postureo?
 The question arose to explain some of the advantages of exposing certain parts “secret”, referring to the Johari window.
 Specifically, we showed in screen three images: a girl doing sport stretching, two people playing chess and a volunteer helping in the dining room of a old people's home.